Clear to Here

 In the coming weeks, Hero will be going off-site for training sessions, trail riding and more.
 While he’s happy to work in an arena, he is confident hacking out in open fields or on trails, both alone or in a group.
 He is currently turned out in a small group of geldings, and while he’s one of the bigger ones in the herd, he is the low man on the totem pole.
 He also does well turned out with mares (and was actually turned out with fillies and mares during his 3-4 years off, as well as the first month he was here).

-Hero does have mild shivers that affects one of his hind legs, making it difficult for him to hold it up for the blacksmith without sedation.
+Hero does have mild shivers that affects one of his hind legs, though it has improved significantly as he has gotten back into shape.
+He can be a bit sticky about picking up one of his back legs, but if you are patient for a few seconds, he can pick it up and hold it up (it just "shivers" a bit).
 While shivers is not something that can be cured, his symptoms have lessened with regular bodywork and exercise the past few months and I do know of several horses who have performed and competed at the mid to even upper levels in dressage and eventing with the condition.
 While I do not think Hero is destined for the upper echelons of competition, he should be well-suited once he is fully rehabbed for a lower to mid-level career with appropriate maintenance.